gvwilson/buildtogether.tech/src/debugging/index.md

 Make it fail.
 :   You can only debug things when you can see them going wrong, so as we
-    discussed in [%x communicate %], you should try to create a minimal [%i "reproducible example (reprex)" %]reproducible example[%/i%] or reprex.
+    discussed in [%x communicate %], you should try to create a minimal reproducible example[%i "reproducible example (reprex)" %] or reprex.
 Doing this finds the problem in a surprising number of cases, since each time you throw out part of the original program or dataset because the bug reoccurs without it, you are also throwing out a bunch of possible causes.

     The easiest way to create a reprex is to divide and conquer.
-The [%i "fault" %][%g fault "fault" %][%/i%] responsible for a [%i "failure" %][%g failure "failure" %][%/i%] has to occur before the failure, so check the input to the function where the bug is showing up.
+The [%g fault "fault" %][%i "fault" %] responsible for a [%g failure "failure" %][%i "failure" %] has to occur before the failure, so check the input to the function where the bug is showing up.
 If that's wrong, check the function that's calling it, and so on.

 Instrument your code.
-    Add [%i "assertion" %]assertions[%/i%] to make the checks in your code
+    Add assertions[%i "assertion" %] to make the checks in your code
     explicit: they'll help you keep track of what you have looked at for this bug, and if you leave them in, they will help prevent others in future.
-    (This is a form of after-the-fact [%i "defensive programming" %]defensive programming[%/i%].)
+    (This is a form of after-the-fact defensive programming[%i "defensive programming" %].)

 Alternate between exploration and confirmation.
 :   I often don't know what assertions to write until I've looked at the state
-    of the program, so I go back and forth between adding logging statements (or just `print` statements if the code is small and I'm reasonably sure I can find the bug quickly) and adding assertions.  [%i "logging!during debugging" %]Logging[%/i%] gives me new information to help me formulate hypotheses; assertions either confirm or refute those hypotheses.
+    of the program, so I go back and forth between adding logging statements (or just `print` statements if the code is small and I'm reasonably sure I can find the bug quickly) and adding assertions.
+Logging[%i "logging!during debugging" %] gives me new information to help me formulate hypotheses; assertions either confirm or refute those hypotheses.

 Change one thing at a time.